julelang/manual/src/std/jule-sema.md

 	// This passed when scope owner is exactly and infinite iteration,
 	// or while-next iteration with no condition.
 	ST_INFINITE: ScopeTrait = 1 << iota

+	// Scope is an error handling scope.
+	ST_ERROR_HANDLER
 )
 ```
 Scope traits\.